-What does Latent Semantic Indexing mean?
+What does Latent Semantic Indexing mean in SEO?

 Latent Semantic Indexing (LSI) is a system employed by search engines to understand what keywords a page is about even if those keywords are not actually used.